 In fact, we have done a lot, but it is still not enough.
-At the meeting with the monitoring delegation, Deputy Minister of Industry and Trade Truong Thanh Hoai said that in the 2022-2024 period, the total environmental career budget assigned to the Ministry of Industry and Trade only reached 36.85 billion VND, equivalent to more than 12 billion VND/year.
-Meanwhile, industries managed by the ministry such as chemicals, steel, thermal power, mining, etc. generate large amounts of waste and pose a high risk of environmental pollution.
-With this level of funding, the ministry cannot fully implement its assigned tasks; many tasks are prolonged, even eliminated, causing waste and reducing implementation efficiency.
+At the meeting with the monitoring delegation, Deputy Minister of Industry and Trade Truong Thanh Hoai said that in the period of 2022-2024, the total environmental career budget assigned to the Ministry of Industry and Trade only reached 36.85 billion VND, equivalent to more than 12 billion VND/year.
+Meanwhile, industries managed by the ministry such as chemicals, steel, thermal power, mining... generate large amounts of waste and pose a high risk of environmental pollution.
+With this level of funding, the ministry cannot fully implement the assigned tasks; many tasks are prolonged, even eliminated, causing waste and reducing implementation efficiency.

-However, Deputy Minister of Finance Do Thanh Trung acknowledged that the allocation and implementation of the budget is still slow; many annual budgets are canceled.
+However, Deputy Minister of Finance Do Thanh Trung acknowledged that the allocation and implementation of the budget is still slow; there are still many annual budgets being canceled.
 Attracting investment from the private economic sector for waste treatment infrastructure, especially domestic solid waste and urban wastewater, is still limited.
 Many other shortcomings were also pointed out in a series of meetings with large state-owned corporations such as the Electricity Corporation, the Chemical Corporation, the Coal - Minerals Corporation, the Cement Corporation, etc.

 The allocation of development investment capital, fiscal policies, and financial instruments for environmental protection not only needs to prioritize this area, but also needs to be spent correctly, spent sufficiently, and focused on efficiency.
 To achieve that goal, the first issue is to ensure a complete, easy-to-understand, and easy-to-implement legal framework.
 This task alone requires many ministries and sectors to participate.

-For example, the Ministry of Finance needs to focus on studying and amending laws on taxes and fees according to market principles, ensuring that polluters must compensate in proportion to the level of harm; at the same time, there should be stronger incentive policies for investment activities in clean technology, recycling, reuse and circular economy.
-The responsibility to determine the level of harm and propose solutions is the responsibility of specialized ministries such as the Ministry of Construction, the Ministry of Agriculture and Environment, the Ministry of Science and Technology, etc. Monitoring the implementation to promptly detect and strictly handle violations is the responsibility of inspection agencies, law enforcement agencies, elected bodies, and even each citizen.
+For example, the Ministry of Finance needs to focus on studying and amending laws on taxes and fees according to market principles, ensuring that polluters must compensate in proportion to the level of harm; at the same time, have stronger incentive policies for investment activities in clean technology, recycling, reuse and circular economy.
+The responsibility to determine the level of harm and propose solutions is the job of specialized ministries such as the Ministry of Construction, the Ministry of Agriculture and Environment, the Ministry of Science and Technology, etc. Monitoring the implementation to promptly detect and strictly handle violations is the task of inspection agencies, law enforcement agencies, elected bodies, and even of each citizen.

 Environmental protection is a measure of the sustainable development of the country and the planet.
-This responsibility belongs to no one, but first and foremost to state agencies: establishing a legal framework, allocating resources for implementation, monitoring and promptly handling deviant behaviors.
+This responsibility belongs to not only one person, but first of all to the state agencies: establishing a legal framework, allocating resources for implementation, monitoring and promptly handling deviant behaviors.

 Source: https://www.sggp.org.vn/bao-ve-moi-truong-trach-nhiem-chung-post805144.html